-Are you interested in pursuing novel research on phenology in wild populations of fish or birds?
-Do you want to become proficient at statistical methods in preparation for a career in academia, government, the non-profit sector, or industy?
-In my lab, we study the ecology, evolution, and behaviour of seasonal and life history timing in response to environmental variability.
-Most of the current projects in the lab focus on salmonid fishes and migratory birds.
-The projects we do are diverse, and usually involve a combination of field studies, captive studies, theory development, and statistical analyses.
-My students also have the opportunity to do integrative research with other faculty at Western.
+Are you interested in behavioural ecology and have a love of nature?
+Do you want to become effective at data management & statistical methods in preparation for a career in academia, government, the non-profit sector, or industry?
+In my lab, we study timing behaviour and phenology in response to environmental variability in migratory species of birds and fish.
+Students are able to do unique projects that can involve a combination of field studies, captive studies, theory development, and analysis.

-I am always looking for highly motivated and dedicated students, and would consider new M.Sc. or Ph.D. students for a September 2016 start.
+I am looking for highly motivated and dedicated students, and would consider new M.Sc. or Ph.D. students for a January or September 2019 start.
 M.Sc. students in my lab typically choose a well-defined project within my research program.
 Ph.D. students may do the same, or they may develop their own project that is related to my research program.
-Examples of past projects:

-Qualifications: Applicants to the Morbey Lab must have an Honour's (thesis-based) B.Sc. or M.Sc. in ecology or evolution, extensive field experience, knowledge of ecological and evolutionary theory, excellent quantitative skills, a commitment to publishing their work, and a willingness to take on a challenge.
-For initial screening, please send a cv, unofficial transcripts, and a letter of interest to Dr. Yolanda Morbey (email@example.com; Dept. of Biology, Western University, London, Ontario, Canada).
+Qualifications: Applicants to the Morbey Lab must have an Honour's (thesis-based) B.Sc. or M.Sc. in ecology or evolution, field experience on any wildlife or fish species, knowledge of ecological and evolutionary theory, quantitative skills, a commitment to publish their work, and a willingness to take on a challenge.
+For initial screening, please send me a cv, unofficial transcripts, and a letter of interest.

 After graduation: Many graduates from the Morbey Lab have secured employment as biologists (Department of Fisheries & Oceans, the Ontario Ministry of Natural Resources, Ecofish Environmental Consulting).
 One has become an academic counsellor in a university, and others have gone on to future academic or professional training.